raidolContreras/monitor2/README.md

-# FinFlair
+# MONITOR
-Aplication to budgets in Montrer
+Aplication to assist in Montrer

 ****
-Cambiar conection_empty.php a conection.php y editar los atributos de inicio de sesión